Analytics at the ODTUG Kscope21 Virtual Event:

 Track Sponsored by

-Strategic EPM at the ODTUG Kscope21 Conference:
+Strategic EPM at the ODTUG Kscope21 Virtual Event:

 The Strategic EPM track was formerly known as Real World EPM.
 The sessions in this track are designed to educate decision makers about how Oracle EPM can be part of the strategic vision of your organization through programs such as finance transformation, undertaking a journey to the cloud, improving application return on investment, or establishing and managing a center of excellence.
 The goal of this track is to provide actionable intelligence that leaders can use to realize their EPM strategy.